Some Are/Some Are Not

 To understand the nature of this fallacy, one needs to know the difference between logical implication and conversational implicature:

 For example, suppose that I state that today is Sunday and it's raining.
-This statement logically implies that it's raining.
-In contrast, the fact that I made the statement implicates that I believe that it's raining.
-The statement taken by itself implies nothing about what I believe; rather, it is the fact that I made the statement which implicates that I believe it.
+This statement logically implies―in the sense of 1, above―that it's raining.
+In contrast, the fact that I made the statement implicates―in the sense of 2, above―that I believe that it's raining.
+The statement taken by itself implies nothing about what I believe, but the fact that I made the statement implicates that I believe it.
+In other words, I didn't say that I believe it's raining, but from the fact that I said it's raining you can infer that I believe it.

 So, what is the Fallacy of Some Are/Some Are Not?
 It is the mistake of confusing logical implication and conversational implicature by thinking that "some are" statements logically imply "some are not" statements, when the former statements only conversationally implicate the latter.